-How to Adjust Your IRS Paycheck Tax Withholding
+How to Adjust Your W4 IRS Paycheck Tax Withholding

-efile.com has covered anything you wanted to know about paycheck withholding and W-4 forms on these pages:
+At eFile.com, we cover anything you want to know about federal paycheck withholding and W-4 forms on these pages:

 - Form W-4: What's that?

-- Why do I need to use a W-4 form to adjust my tax withholding?
+- Why you need a W-4 form to adjust your tax withholding

-- How do I adjust my paycheck tax withholding? (this page)
+- How to adjust your paycheck tax withholding (this page)

 Tired of waiting for your tax refund to arrive?
-Read on for information on how to adjust your paycheck withholding with a Form W-4.
+Read on to learn how to adjust your paycheck withholding with Form W-4.

-You can adjust your paycheck withholding in 2 easy steps:
+You can adjust your paycheck withholding in two easy steps:

-Use our free W-4 Taxometer tool below to find out what your paycheck withholding allowances should be:
+Use our free W-4 Tax Withholding Assessment Tool below to find out what your paycheck withholding allowances should be:

 Use the results to fill out a new Form W-4 with the right number of allowances, then give it to your employer.

-The efile.com W-4 Taxometer tool will help you determine whether you want to get a big refund, owe taxes, or be balanced on your taxes when you file your tax return by April 15.
+The efile.com W-4 Tax Withholding Assessment Tool will help you determine whether you want to get a big refund, owe taxes, or be balanced on your taxes when you file your federal tax return by Tax Day.

 If your employer withholds taxes from your paycheck, you want to make sure they are withholding the right amount.
-You can use our Taxometer tool to find out whether or not you need to adjust your paycheck tax withholding.
+You can use our Tax Withholding Assessment Tool to find out whether or not you need to adjust your paycheck tax withholding.
 Then, use the results to complete a new Form W-4 and submit it to your employer, who will adjust your paycheck withholding accordingly.

 1. Before you start the calculator, you may want to have these items ready: